KAssersohn/InkscapeTutorial/README.md

 - How to do basic plot annotations

 If you need more help, feel free to contact me.

 There are lots of other resources for Inkscape, as well.
-The Inkscape website is fantastic and provides a ton of free tutorials https://inkscape.org/learn/tutorials/
+The Inkscape website in particular is fantastic and provides a ton of free tutorials https://inkscape.org/learn/tutorials/